swcarpentry/shell-novice/setup.md

 > Computers with Windows operating systems do not automatically have a Unix Shell program installed.
 > In this lesson, we encourage you to use an emulator included in Git for Windows,
 > which gives you access to both Bash shell commands and Git.
-> If you are attending a SWC session, it is likely you have already received instructions on how to install Git for Windows.
+> If you are attending a Software Carpentry workshop session, it is likely you have already received instructions on how to install Git for Windows.
 >
 > Once installed, you can open a terminal by running the program Git Bash from the Windows start menu.
 >
-> Other solutions are available for running Bash commands on Windows systems.
+> Other solutions are available for running Bash commands on Windows.
 > There is now a Bash shell command-line tool available for Windows 10.
 > Additionally, you can run Bash commands on a remote UNIX computer or server from your Windows machine.
 > This can be done through a Secure Shell (SSH) client.